pulsar-edit/pulsar-edit.github.io/docs/blog/20230903-confused-Techie-pulsars-ci.md

 Whenever someone made a Pull Request to Pulsar, their code changes would be run through a gauntlet of processes:

-- The entirety of the Pulsar codebase would be have its tests run on GitHub Actions.
+- The entirety of the Pulsar codebase would have its tests run on GitHub Actions.
 - Every single core package (those that come with Pulsar) would also be tested via GitHub Actions.
 - A Pulsar binary was built for every single platform we support, this means Windows, Linux, macOS (Intel), macOS (Apple silicon), and ARM Linux.